Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Introduction

-In contrast, Model Predictive Control (MPC) provides a tool for the online synthesis of reference trajectories, allowing feedback of environmental parameters to be incorporated into dynamic motion planning \cite{mastalli2020crocoddyl,sleiman2021unified}.
+In contrast, Model Predictive Control (MPC) provides a tool for the online synthesis of general, \emph{aperiodic trajectories}, allowing feedback of environmental parameters to be incorporated into dynamic motion planning \cite{mastalli2020crocoddyl,sleiman2021unified}.
 In particular, by optimizing directly over contact forces, these methods have seen significant use in online motion planning for quadrupedal robotics, with extensive experimental results \cite{dicarlo2018dynamic,grandia2019feedback, villarreal2020mpc}.
-In the context of bipedal robotics, online motion planning has typically required static stability \cite{krause2012stabilization, tedrake2015closed, scianca2020mpc}, used simplified template models for planning and whole-body dynamics and contact forces for tracking controllers \cite{naveau2016reactive, kuindersma2016optimization, apgar2018fast, xiong20213d}, or only used whole-body planning for tasks such as reaching (without stepping) \cite{koenemann2015whole}.
-Whole-body motion planning results for bipedal locomotion have been predominantly restricted to simulation \cite{diedam2008online, faraji2014versatile, dai2014whole, brasseur2015robust}, or relied on cancelling nonlinear dynamics through control before planning \cite{powell2015model}.
-Notably, the online motion planning tools that have achieved remarkable experimental results for quadrupedal locomotion have not yet achieved commensurate results for bipedal robotics.
+Online motion planning for bipedal robots has typically required ZMP conditions \cite{krause2012stabilization, tedrake2015closed, scianca2020mpc}, used simplified template models for planning and whole-body tracking controllers \cite{naveau2016reactive, kuindersma2016optimization, apgar2018fast, xiong20223d}, or used whole-body planning only for non-walking tasks such as reaching \cite{koenemann2015whole}.
+Whole-body motion planning results for bipedal walking have been predominantly in simulation \cite{diedam2008online, faraji2014versatile, dai2014whole, brasseur2015robust}, or cancelled nonlinear dynamics through feedback-linearization before planning \cite{powell2015model}.
+Notably, the online motion planning tools with remarkable experimental results for quadrupedal locomotion have not yet achieved commensurate results for bipedal robotics.